Universal Correlations in Local Measurements Directly Probe Effective Diffusivity: Theory

-The second assumption is timescale separation: it is assumed that $\mathbf{u}(t)$ is a fast stochastic variable that relaxes at a characteristic rate $\alpha>0$ such that adiabatic elimination is applicable.
-The latter shows that, for $t\gg\alpha^{-1}$, any solution $|P(t)\rangle$ satisfies~\cite{VanKampen1985a,Gardiner1985}
+To obtain the complete lowest levels $|n\rangle$, Assumption~(\ref{word:A2}) is used.
+Specifically, for a particle described by the stochastic generalized coordinate $\by(t)=(\br(t),\mathbf{u}(t))$, $\mathbf{u}(t)$ is a fast variable that relaxes at a characteristic rate $\alpha>0$.
+This allows adiabatic elimination, which provides that, for $t\gg\alpha^{-1}$, any solution $|P(t)\rangle$ is entrained to its spatial projection via the linear mapping~\cite{VanKampen1985a,Gardiner1985},